 Amazon continues to woo online shoppers with its new services.
 Thus it shapes up the latest eCommerce trends.
-Online retailers from all over the world keeps track of the latest developments on Amazon’s side and carefully analyzes its strategies to get inspired.
+Online retailers from all over the world keep track of the latest developments on Amazon’s side get inspired.
 Lately, 5 new and interesting features were announced.
 These can help Amazon’s global strategy perform in a way that it knocks down the international competition.

 How is Amazon’s Global Strategy Shaped Up?

-Amazon – The online retail giant is omnipresent when it comes to eCommerce news.
-It recently launched international shopping ‘wing’ with the help of which customers will now be able to get more than 45 million products shipped to them anywhere in the world from United States of America.
+Amazon – the online retail giant – is omnipresent when it comes to eCommerce news.
+The company recently launched its international shopping ‘wing’.
+With the help of this wing, Amazon customers from anywhere in the world will now be able to get more than 45 million products shipped to their homes directly from the USA.

 This international shopping feature is available to Amazon users on both their browsers and on the apps (Android and iOS).
 It has been introduced by Amazon to encourage shoppers to buy products from outside their home market; and is currently available in English, Spanish, Brazilian Portuguese, simplified Chinese and German.

 Customers will now be able to shop in 25 currencies; and Amazon plans to add more languages and currencies to this feature this year.
 Different shipping options and delivery speeds are available to shoppers to choose from.

 The feature will display shipping costs, pricing, import duty estimates.
 Amazon will be managing the courier service and customs clearance, to avoid any surprises during purchase or delivery.